froschgrosch/Quake3e_render/README.md

 ## Render profiles

-The application now supports different rendering profiles, with the idea being to have different config files for different use cases (eg. one for rendering low quality previews, one for 4k etc.) which can have custom `q3config.cfg` files for each profiles.
+The application now supports different rendering profiles, with the idea being to have different config files for different use cases (eg. one for rendering low quality previews, one for 4k etc.) which can have custom `q3config.cfg` files for each profile.

+Please note that only one render profile (notably for one mod only) can be used in one session.
+So if you have demos for multiple mods only the one with the mod in the render profile will be using the render profile, as it only applies to one mod (This may change in the future though).

 A config override file contains all the *user* settings that will be overridden.
 Settings not included will stay at the default value specified in the config file as before.
 One such override file might look like this.